Tag Archives: Joan Boix

 The second half of the issue has a full colour Joe Alien story split up into little two-page pieces just like The Games.
 While David Robinson‘s story isn’t technically a reused one, it does set itself neatly into the serial from the fortnightly, seeing as how Joe and his team were captured by the alien plant life on more than one occasion.
 Basically, they get captured again, Joe’s brain becomes disconnected again, then they escape again.
 But I find it strangely enjoyable.

-I think because it’s more honest about the fact it’s not a new story, that it’s an additional chapter to Joe’s main strip.
+I think I enjoy it more because it’s honest about the fact it’s not a new story, that it’s an additional chapter to Joe’s main strip.
 This approach is much preferred over the other strips so far.
 It also shows a lighter side to the character.
 He quips and shows proper affection towards the men he’s been fighting alongside.
 We also see how he eats through the vines when he’s lost his brain pack, making us wonder if there’s still some form of intelligence in there, only for us to realise he was just hungry in his crazed state!

 Instead of regular Joe artist Ron Smith we have instead Keith Page and, while I do like his very alien main character, I miss Ron’s sharp lines and exaggerated action.
 José Ortiz returns for Kitten Magee though, his scratchy visuals once again the perfect fit for the jungle-based action written by James Tomlinson.
 This time our heroic female team are entering an area apparently guarded by the terrifying Ikarzeytak.
 But searching for a new home for the human race is more important than local legends, especially when it’s apparently already long dead.

 In Kitten’s regular story she and her teammates would come up against a never ending array of imaginative alien creatures, each one displaying some kind of innovative ability that they’d have to outthink on the fly in order to survive.
-From monsters with heads for hands, to gigantic leviathans with multi-headed pet dogs or beasts with see-through stomachs.
-The Kitten Magee strip also had strong ongoing stories and mysterious character arcs, however a big part of the fun was seeing what kind of monster would be thought up next!
+From monsters with heads for hands, to gigantic leviathans with multi-headed pet dogs and beasts with see-through stomachs.
+The Kitten Magee strip also had strong ongoing stories and mysterious character arcs, however a big part of the fun was seeing what kind of monster would be thought up next.

 I never expected a one-off strip in the special to advance any of the ongoing arcs but the Kitten Magee story certainly doesn’t disappoint with its always enjoyable characters and the next in its long line of original beasties to fight.
 In this case that skeleton was indeed the Ikarzeytak, which can regenerate from nothing but rainwater much to the surprise, and then horror, of the team.
 It’s ludicrous.
 But it’s ludicrous fun!
 That’s what Wildcat was all about and so the Winter Special ends on a high.

 The Winter Special feels very much like a publication of two halves.
 Perhaps I’d overhyped it for myself in the intervening months, but there’s a disappointing amount of reprint material or reused story ideas, however even in those the art is superb and the remaining stories are all as excellent as we’ve come to expect.
-It feels like a premium comic in my hands and I think giving Wildcat this glossy treatment for its final ever edition was a great idea; the original was a lot bigger and brighter than its contemporaries after all.
+It feels like a premium comic in my hands and I think giving Wildcat this glossy treatment for its final edition was a great idea; the fortnightly was a lot bigger and brighter than its contemporaries after all.

 WiLDCAT #10: MAGNETiC MADNESS